 Wednesday we woke up and some went to get the horses while most of us went on the hike to what we call the crooked tree. (as seen in the picture above and many pictures below) There has to be a better name for this amazing tree that has so much meaning to it!
 Maybe the Celestial tree!
 I don't know.
 But every time we come to this camp ground we visit this tree and talk about what must've happened to it.
 Did another tree land on it causing it to find another way to continue to "arise"?
 What trials and adversity did it have to work it's way around in order to "arise and shine forth"?

 We love this tree and I have had fun looking back at pictures from to see how much the kids have grown.
 This is a very special tradition.
-Click HERE to see some pictures from back in 2008.
-The ones below were from this year's trip.
+Click

 The kids had fun on our little hike and at the end of the trail we met up with the horses.
 Grandpa has his one horse Bud and then we borrow Ranger and Captain from time to time too.
 The kids REALLY look forward to this.
 Kaylee is dying to go on an overnighter with her Dad and Grandpa sometime soon!
 We are so thankful to Grandpa for taking the time to lead the kids around and around.
 They sure love it!